-1. The essay lacks an argument.

-- 2. The structure is illogical and confusing.
+- 1. The essay lacks an argument. - 2.
+The structure is illogical and confusing.
 The points made lack relevance to the topic under consideration. - 3.
 The essay lacks analysis, merely summarizing the contents of the literary work in question.
-The essay demonstrates poor knowledge of the relevant critical and historical context. - 4.
-The essay is poorly written with numerous errors of grammar and spelling. - 5.
-The essay ignores the given essay topic and its requirements.
+The essay demonstrates poor knowledge of the critical and historical context. - 4.
+The essay is poorly written with numerous errors of grammar and spelling.